IPhone 14 Pro: History

 On November 6, 2022, COVID-19 affected product assembly in Chinese factories, resulting in longer shipment times for some customers.

-On September 12, 2023, Apple discontinued and removed iPhone 14 Pro and iPhone 14 Pro Max from their official website following the announcement of the iPhone 15 Pro, and 15 Pro Max as their successors.
+On September 12, 2023, Apple discontinued and removed the iPhone 14 Pro and iPhone 14 Pro Max from their official website following the announcement of the iPhone 15 Pro and 15 Pro Max as their successors.

-In May 2024, Apple began selling refurbished iPhone 14 Pro models on their official website.
+In May 2024, Apple began selling refurbished iPhone 14 Pro models on their website.